 Those funds paid for my living expenses beyond the housing my parents subsidized.
 They were also the beginning of my savings as I graduated with no debt and a few thousand dollars saved.

-I wrote to you about my rural living experience which began at college previously.
+I wrote to you about my country living experience which began at college previously.

 Jenni went to a different in-state college and took on student loans throughout her four-year program.
 We’re both lucky to have parents that contributed to our higher educations, though Jenni did ultimately decide to take on student loans in order to focus on her studies rather than also work to fully cover her costs.